Burundi: UN involvement

-Between 1993 and 2003, many rounds of peace talks, overseen by regional leaders in Tanzania, South Africa and Uganda, gradually established power-sharing agreements to satisfy the majority of the contending groups.
+Between 1993 and 2003, many rounds of peace talks gradually established power-sharing agreements to satisfy the majority of the contending groups.
 Initially the South African Protection Support Detachment was deployed to protect Burundian leaders returning from exile.
 These forces became part of the African Union Mission to Burundi, deployed to help oversee the installation of a transitional government.
-In June 2004, the UN stepped in and took over peacekeeping responsibilities as a signal of growing international support for the already markedly advanced peace process in Burundi.
+In June 2004, the UN stepped in and took over peacekeeping responsibilities as a signal of growing international support for the already markedly advanced peace process.

-The mission's mandate, under Chapter VII of the United Nations Charter, has been to monitor cease-fire, carry out disarmament, demobilisation and reintegration of former military personnel, support humanitarian assistance and refugee and IDP return, assist with elections, protect international staff and Burundian civilians, monitor Burundi's troublesome borders, including halting illicit arms flows, and assist in carrying out institutional reforms including those of the Constitution, judiciary, armed forces and police.
+The mission's mandate, under Chapter VII of the United Nations Charter, was to monitor cease-fire, carry out disarmament, demobilisation and reintegration of former military personnel, support humanitarian assistance and refugee and IDP return, assist with elections, protect international staff and Burundian civilians, monitor Burundi's troublesome borders, including halting illicit arms flows, and assist in carrying out institutional reforms including those of the constitution, judiciary, armed forces and police.
 The mission has been allotted 5,650 military personnel, 120 civilian police and about 1,000 international and local civilian personnel.
 The mission has been functioning well.
 It has greatly benefited from the transitional government, which has functioned and is in the process of transitioning to one that will be popularly elected.

 The main difficulty in the early stages was continued resistance to the peace process by the last Hutu nationalist rebel group.
 This organisation continued its violent conflict on the outskirts of the capital despite the UN's presence.
 By June 2005, the group had stopped fighting and its representatives were brought back into the political process.
 All political parties have accepted a formula for inter-ethnic power-sharing: no political party can gain access to government offices unless it is ethnically integrated.

-The focus of the UN's mission had been to enshrine the power-sharing arrangements in a popularly voted constitution, so that elections may be held and a new government installed.
-Disarmament, demobilisation and reintegration were done in tandem with elections preparations.
-In February 2005, the constitution was approved with over 90% of the popular vote.
-In May, June and August 2005, three separate elections were also held at the local level for the Parliament and the presidency.

-While there are still some difficulties with refugee returns and securing adequate food supplies for the war-weary population, the mission managed to win the trust and confidence of a majority of the formerly warring leaders, as well as the population at large.
-It was involved with several "quick effect" projects, including rehabilitating and building schools, orphanages, health clinics and rebuilding infrastructure such as water lines.